 Pet Pool Safety

-Owning a pool has the advantage of being a relief from heat in the summer and the disadvantage of hosting a potential tragedy for your children or pets.
-Simply relying on your supervision powers is far more risky than it seems.
+Owning a pool has the advantage of being a relief from the heat in the summer and the disadvantage of hosting a potential tragedy for your children or pets.
+Simply relying on your supervision powers is far riskier than it seems.